mahima-manik/MGCoin/README.md

 ```
 /*
     Check if its been 24 hours since lastDropTime
-    Mint one RDCoin to _address
+    Mint one MGCoin to _address
 */
 function drop(address _address);
 ```